MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_11_Using_background_jobs_and_scheduled_jobs.md

 1. Ensure that you're signed in to **LON-CL1** as **Adatum\\Administrator** with the password **Pa55w.rd**.
 1. Start a Windows PowerShell remoting job that retrieves a list of physical network adapters from **LON-DC1** and **LON-SVR1**.
 Name the job **RemoteNetAdapt**.
 1. Start a Windows PowerShell remote job that retrieves a list of Server Message Block (SMB) shares from **LON-DC1** and **LON-SVR1**.
 Name the job **RemoteShares**.
-1. Start a Windows PowerShell remote job that retrieves all instances of the **Win32_Volume** Common Information Model (CIM) class from every computer in Active Directory Domain Services (AD DS).
+1. Enable PowerShell Remoting on LON-CL1 and then start a Windows PowerShell remote job that retrieves all instances of the **Win32_Volume** Common Information Model (CIM) class from every computer in Active Directory Domain Services (AD DS).
 Name the job **RemoteDisks**.
 Because some domain computers might not start, some child jobs might fail.

+> **Note:** You need to enable PowerShell Remoting on LON-CL1 in order to connect to it by using PowerShell Remoting, which is, by default, disabled on Windows 10.
+The **RemoteDisk** targets all domain computers, including LON-CL1.

 ### Task 2: Start a local job